MunGell/awesome-for-beginners/README.md

 - [Mailpile](https://github.com/mailpile/Mailpile/labels/Low%20Hanging%20Fruit) _(label: low hanging fruit)_ <br> A free & open modern, fast email client with user-friendly encryption and privacy features
 - [coala](https://github.com/issues?utf8=✓&q=is%3Aopen+is%3Aissue+user%3Acoala+label%3Adifficulty%2Fnewcomer++no%3Aassignee) _(label: difficulty/newcomer)_ <br>A unified command-line interface for linting and fixing all your code, regardless of the programming languages you use.
 - [jarvis](https://github.com/sukeesh/Jarvis/labels/difficulty%2Fnewcomer) _(label: difficulty/newcomer)_ <br>A personal assistant for Linux based on Command line Interface.
+- [JARVIS-on-Messenger](https://github.com/swapagarwal/JARVIS-on-Messenger/labels/Low-Hanging%20Fruit) _(label: Low-Hanging Fruit)_ <br> :speech_balloon: A community-driven python bot that aims to be as simple as possible to serve humans with their everyday tasks http://m.me/J.A.R.V.I.S.on.Messenger

 ## Ruby